 This program automatically pans the second image between left and right in the stereo sound field.
 Pan direction, speed, and depth can be programmed for instant recall.

 The Vibrato effect produces minute pitch variations that are adjustable over a wide range.
-Vibrato can give your keyboard, guitar, or wind instrument a distinctively "vocal" quality.
+This can give your keyboard, guitar, or wind instrument a distinct "vocal" quality.

 Reverb & Gate

-This program combines the SPX90II's superlative reverb sound with a programmable "gate".
-The gate, with programmable trigger level, hold and release times, can be used to shape the envelope of the reverb sound, creating some unique and unusual reverb contours that can really enrich your effect "vocabulary".
+This feature combines the SPX 90II's superlative reverb sound with a programmable "gate".
+The gate, with programmable trigger level, hold and release times, can be used to shape the envelope of the reverb sound, creating some unique and unusual reverb contours that can enrich your effect "vocabulary."